FontCustom/fontcustom/README.md

 * Use only solid colors.
 SVGs with transparency will be skipped.
 * For greater precision in curved icons, use fills instead strokes and [try these solutions](https://github.com/FontCustom/fontcustom/issues/85).
-* Setting `autowidth` to true trims horizontal white space from each glyph.
+* Activating `autowidth` trims horizontal white space from each glyph.
 This can be much easier than centering dozens of SVGs by hand.

 ### Advanced